 Container gardening can save you time as well as space.
 Because your plants don’t go into the ground, you don’t need to prepare the soil or weed the crops.
 However, since potted plants can only hold a limited amount of water, you have to water your crops more often.

 Keeping plants in containers also makes it easier to give them what they need.
-You can move the pots around your yard throughout the year — or even throughout the day — to make sure they always get the proper amount of sunlight.
+You can move the pots around your yard throughout the year — or even throughout the day — to make sure they always get the proper amount of direct sunlight.
 When meteorologists predict harsh weather, such as a severe frost, you can cover the pots or even bring them inside temporarily.
 You can also cover them at night to protect them from animals.

 What You Can Grow

-The most significant limitation of container gardening is that it limits the amount of space your plants’ roots have to spread out.
+The most significant drawback of container gardening is that it limits the amount of space your plants’ roots have to spread out.
 Of course, you can grow almost anything if your container is large enough.
 However, for large plants like corn, you’d need either such large containers or so many of them you’d lose most of the benefits of container gardening.

 - Beets: 12 inches deep